tejasbg19/VSD-squadron-mini-internship/Task_2.md

 ## The Opcodes for opperations:

 The below opcode table gives us the corresponting binary code for a specific operation.
-And can be found on official [**riscv website**](https://riscv.org/technical/specifications/)
+And can be found on official [**riscv website**](https://riscv.org/technical/specifications/) in volume1, unprivilaged PDF.

-# The Task:
+# The Task: identifying the codes

 1.